 I don’t like my job vs. I don’t love my work: The difference is quite mighty.

-My former life of running a doggie daycare, boarding, grooming salon and veterinary hospital always prompted an envious response, almost everyone wants to have an impact on our pets for a living.
+My former life of pet care always prompted an envious response, almost everyone wants to have an impact on our pets for a living.
 And it absolutely is one of the best places to spend your days.
 Not surprisingly, everyone we employed would be incredibly excited at this opportunity.
 But eventually, once the puppies and rainbows had danced from their heads, the time would come when the job would become frustrating.
 As in all industries, we had our own triggers: a particularly busy season, working Christmas/Thanksgiving or both, customer service (which can wear on the best of us), numbers not being right, ideas gone bust, flatlines, or just personal strife with work.
 These frustrating times may last a few days, a few weeks, or a few months.

 The chances of working anywhere for a given amount of time and not having these days come around is just not possible.
 And it is OK.
 Completely OK.
 As a boss, I reassured them that they were all good in my eyes by reminding them: if you wrote out your dream job description you would still hate it sometimes.
 Because those times do come, it is part of life.
 Giving them the perspective that this is normal provides a few things: